At her recent mortgage closing, Daniele held up her index finger and playfully exclaimed, “I am number one!” Indeed she is.

 “For what I paid in rent and for as long as I’ve been here, I could have bought this house twice over, considering the purchase deal I’m getting now,” Daniele said.

-Daniele is buying the home for $35,000, after receiving a $20,000 conditional grant made possible through a $2.5M donation from the Sam L. and Judith G. Yaker Fund that is specifically intended to revitalize the Newberry area through homeownership opportunities and neighborhood improvement projects.
+Daniele is buying the home for $35,000, after receiving a $20,000 conditional grant.
 If Daniele keeps the home for five years, she won’t have to pay back any part of the grant.
+In addition, she received down payment assistance thanks to a $2.5M donation from the Sam L. and Judith G. Yaker Fund that is specifically intended to revitalize the Newberry area through homeownership opportunities and neighborhood improvement projects.

 Daniele signed a 15-year mortgage agreement through Southwest Lending Solutions.
 Her monthly mortgage payment is about $450, which includes taxes and insurance.
 This is $200 less than what her monthly rent used to be.